-Introductory grant writing courses are usually available at community colleges and universities, or you can find online training that will cover the basics over the course of just a few weeks.
+Introductory grant writing classes are usually available at community colleges and universities, or you can find online training that will cover the basics over the course of just a few weeks.
 Nonprofitready.org offers several free courses on grant writing, and GrantSpace and the Grant Training Center offer instruction, too.

 From there, you may want to pursue a more strenuous course through the Grant Professionals Certification Institute.
-Lots of certification programs exist, but this one is the most extensive and well respected.
+Lots of grant-writing certification programs exist, but this one is the most extensive and well respected.

-I decided not to get certified because I had significant experience in grant writing to launch my business, but if you’re just starting out, certification can help you gain credibility and overcome a limited background in this type of work.
+I decided not to get certified because I had significant experience in grant writing before launching my business, but if you’re just starting out, certification can help you gain credibility and overcome a limited background.

 Connect with organizations that rely on grants

 One way to get started is volunteering at a nonprofit, even if your tasks are nowhere near grant writing.
 Assist at fundraising auctions, help an office with data entry, join a board, work a phone bank, solicit event sponsorships — any of these options will help you get a foot in the door with a nonprofit and learn about the organization’s needs.

 Contributing your time to administrative and fundraising initiatives will help you see the inner workings of this type of organization, more so than direct-service volunteering.
 You’ll build connections as you build your business.